mynameisfiber/unused_packages/README.md

 This program will find all packages installed on the system and see when the most recent access of a file in that package was.
-All packages are then sorted and returned to you so you can finally get rid of all that old cruff you installed
+All packages are then sorted and returned to you so you can finally get rid of all that old junk you installed